ThermoGenesis (THMO) Set to Announce Quarterly Earnings on Thursday

 ThermoGenesis (NASDAQ:THMO) will announce its earnings results after the market closes on Thursday, August 12th.
 Analysts expect the company to announce earnings of ($0.18) per share for the quarter.

-ThermoGenesis (NASDAQ:THMO) last released its quarterly earnings data on Thursday, May 13th.
-The company reported ($0.21) EPS for the quarter, missing analysts’ consensus estimates of ($0.13) by ($0.08).
-The business had revenue of $1.52 million during the quarter, compared to analyst estimates of $2.66 million.
-ThermoGenesis had a negative return on equity of 227.21% and a negative net margin of 175.68%.
+ThermoGenesis (NASDAQ:THMO) last posted its earnings results on Thursday, May 13th.
+The company reported ($0.21) earnings per share (EPS) for the quarter, missing analysts’ consensus estimates of ($0.13) by ($0.08).
+The company had revenue of $1.52 million during the quarter, compared to the consensus estimate of $2.66 million.
+ThermoGenesis had a negative net margin of 175.68% and a negative return on equity of 227.21%.
 On average, analysts expect ThermoGenesis to post $0 EPS for the current fiscal year and $0 EPS for the next fiscal year.

 ThermoGenesis Company Profile